Table of Contents

 Actually, a poor hire can cost an employer up to 30% of the employee’s first year earnings, according to the U.S. Department of Labor.
 In addition, research from the Society for Human Resource Management (SHRM) suggests the average expense per recruitment is about $4,700, excluding revenue losses from diminished productivity.

 For startups and small teams, that’s significant.
 At FindToHire We deal with small business on a daily basis through our job portal platform.
 I have personally broken down recruitment drives that failed – and those that took off brilliantly.
-In this post I’ll take you through the top 10 mistakes recruiters make, giving you insight straight from the trenches, and show you how you can avoid making those same mistakes.
+In this post I’ll take you through the top 10 small business hiring mistakes make, giving you insight straight from the trenches, and show you how you can avoid making those same mistakes.

 1. Hiring too quickly to fill a hole